moabu/cluster-mgr/manual_install/README.md

 ```

-3. Start Gluu, login and modify the `/etc/hosts/` inside the chroot to point the FQDN of the NGINX server to the current servers IP address
+3. Start Gluu, login and modify the `/etc/hosts/` inside the chroot to point the FQDN of the NGINX server to the current server's IP address

 - For example, my node 2 server's (c2.gluu.info) ip address is `138.197.100.101` so on server 2: